 Halton Hills has a diversified multi-sector economy that provides opportunities for entrepreneurs and visionaries, looking to make their mark.
 Halton Hills has a population of 65,782 and is located within the Greater Toronto Area, Canada's economic engine.
-The Town is famed for its quality of life, open-for-business approach and leadership in sustainable development.
+The Town is famed for its quality of life, open-for-business approach and leadership in sustainability and climate change.

-The business community enjoys top notch transportation linkages, a large pool of skilled and experienced employees, a selection of fully serviced sites and a culturally rich community eager to host new investment.
+The business community enjoys top notch transportation linkages, a large regional pool of skilled and experienced employees, a selection of development sites and a culturally rich community eager to host new investment.
 Halton Hills has about 1450 businesses which employ over 21,000 workers.
 The table below provides an indication of the expected salary levels for selected occupations.